Yichuans/presentation/gland-2016.md

 (and do less!)
 <!-- .element: class="fragment" -->
 note: 1. it is not rocket science, nor even research we do - risk losing out of touch - no need to be complicated and full of jargons. <br>
+2. it is about what we do; but also about what we don't do -> concious of resource. a) Don't reinvent wheel. b) Do less but do it very well.
-2. concious of limited resources; one thing at a time, set ambitious goals but with achievable low aims
+3. concious of limited resources; one thing at a time, set ambitious goals but with achievable low aims

-## extendible
-and scalable
+## extendible and scalable
+link, provide services, and extend beyond WH
 note: with future extendibility in mind. <br>
-1. connection to existing more established KP <br>
+1. intrinsically not in isolation - imperative connection to existing more established KP <br>
-2. easily extendible to have additional functionality. modern architecture - web services <br>
+2. easily extendible to have additional functionality. modern architecture, web services <br>
 3. WH trailblazing, but equally could be scaled up to other protected areas

 ## open
 Data, methodology and result
 note: open data, open technology and open accessibility.
-Source code, analytics reproducible.
+Source code, analytics reproducible. empower others.
-1. certainly external pressure to be open, because many are open; but not pressed <br>
+1. certainly external pressure to be open, because many are open <br>
-2. I think we also prefer open to a black box approach; a) transparency.
-Open them up, allow comments, have a debate and then come up with a better solution and outcome.
-Information, per se, should not be held back.
+2. personal view that data etc should not be held back. <br>
+3. benefits from transparency: allow comments, healthy debate that leads to better ideas, solution and outcome.
+2) empower others

 ## responsive
 any device